psxpaul/moarjpeg/README.md

 MOARJPEG

 Go to this application in a browser, paste in the URL to the all-too-clear image, hit go, and presto!
 Compression artifacts galore!

+See this application in action!
+Go to http://moarjpeg.herokuapp.com